Anneleen-VA/anneleenvernaillen.com/content/me.md

 ![Anneleen Vernaillen](/about-profilepic.jpg){class="floatRight" width="250"}

-### Fine arts
+**Fine arts**

 From the age of 10 I went to the art academy in my spare time.

-### Graphic Design
+**Graphic Design**

 Because of my broad interest in design from an early age, the choice of study turned out to be not so obvious.
 I started studying product design, but dropped out the first year.
-However, here I gained a solid basic knowledge for perspective drawing, a great advantage for the final choice of graphic design at KASK Ghent.
+However, here I gained a solid basic knowledge for perspective drawing, a great advantage for the final choice of **master of fine arts**, option graphic design at KASK Ghent.

-### Work experience & evolution
+**Work experience & evolution**

 Over the years, working as a graphic designer on marketing and communication teams, I grew in that direction myself.
-I took a course in marketing & communication, followed workshops on web usability, picked up tips & tricks from a short course in commercial copywriting and a few years ago, I added a course in event management to the list.
-However, creativity still has the leading role, so during the job I could also devote myself a little more to photography as a semi-professional.
+I took classes in **marketing & communication**, followed workshops on **web usability**, picked up tips & tricks from a course in commercial **copywriting** and a few years ago, I added a course in **event management** to the list.
+However, creativity still has the leading role, so during the job I could also devote myself a little more to photography on a (semi-)professional level.
 Thanks for those opportunities!

-### Spare time choices
+**Spare time choices**

-Throughout the work process, I kept looking for additional creativity in my spare time.
+Throughout the work process, **I kept looking for additional creativity in my spare time**.
 I made a transition from acrylic on canvas to ceramics.
 After a few years, I put ceramics on hold for the search for a home, which allowed me to put creativity into interior design.
 Then evolving towards photography, in line with my job path.
 And yet, ceramics was something I never gave up on.
-Resulting in this moment: me as a visual artist, creating photographic wall art on plexi and transferring those visuals to ceramics.
+Resulting in this moment: me as a **visual artist, creating photographic wall art on plexi and transferring those visuals to ceramics**.